ronaldbosma/protect-apim-with-oauth/README.md

   We're using a predown hook because the environment variables are (sometimes) empty in a postdown hook.

 - [predown-remove-law.ps1](hooks/predown-remove-law.ps1):
-  Permanently deletes the Log Analytics workspace to prevent issues with future deployments.
+  Permanently deletes all Log Analytics workspaces in the resource group to prevent issues with future deployments.
   Sometimes the requests and traces don't show up in Application Insights & Log Analytics when removing and deploying the template multiple times.
-  A predown hook is used and not a postdown hook because permanent deletion of the workspace doesn't work if it's already in the soft-deleted state after azd has removed it.

 ## Troubleshooting